ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 Ethereum Classic also has many miraculous properties that are impossible to conjure artificially.
 With a commitment to _Code is Law_, no founders, no Ethereum Foundation, no premine\*, a fair distribution, and a community that self-select based on concern for principles over convenience, ETC stands higher than even the Bitcoin Standard on many of the pillars of decentralism, giving ETC one of the greatest potentials of all blockchains for _Sovereign Grade Censorship Resistance_ and the reality-bettering power it unleashes.

-Ethereum Classic's emergence circumstances are so rare that they are unlikely to ever happen again.
+The circumstances of Ethereum Classic's emergence are so rare that they are unlikely to ever happen again.
 Ethereum Classic, being the first to demonstrate the power of _Code is Law_ and the danger of pushing for controversial hard forks, serves as a warning to prevent similar situations from happening in the future, making ETC the only chain likely to achieve these properties, thanks to its original authors abandoning it.

 ### The Resurrection